Blog

 Some of these are backcountry camping trips to places far off the beaten path, while others are day hikes in natural areas neighboring large cities.

-In honor of the 50th anniversary of the Wilderness Act in 2014 we invite you to learn more about some of the nation’s most popular wilderness areas.
+To celebrate the 60th anniversary of the Wilderness Act in 2024, we invite you to explore some of the nation’s most cherished wilderness areas:

 1. Boundary Waters Canoe Area Wilderness, Minnesota

 This wilderness area is considered one of the most visited in all of America.
 Located at the Canadian border, Boundary Waters has almost 2,200 backcountry camping sites, mostly accessible only by canoe.
-Fishing is popular as well, with dozens of species contributing to the diversity of life here - including wolves, otters, moose, beavers, frogs and bats.
-Wilderness Society founder Ernest Oberholtzer was one of the people primarily responsible for its protection under the Wilderness Act 50 years ago.
+Fishing is popular as well, with dozens of species contributing to the diversity of life here—including wolves, otters, moose, beavers, frogs and bats.
+Wilderness Society founder Ernest Oberholtzer was one of the people primarily responsible for its protection under the Wilderness Act 60 years ago.

 Boundary Water Canoe Area Wilderness, MN